+The object SHOULD contain a property named "sha-256".
+SARIF consumers that need to verify hash values SHALL be able to compute a SHA-256 hash.

-The array MAY contain entries whose algorithm property does not appear in [IANA-HASH], but at the expense of interoperability.
-A SARIF consumer MAY implement any hash function, but it does not have to implement any hash function that does not appear in [IANA-HASH].
+The object MAY contain properties whose names do not appear in the IANA registry, but at the expense of interoperability.
+A SARIF consumer MAY implement any hash function, but it does not have to implement any hash function that does not appear in the IANA registry.

+If the hash function is one whose name appears in the IANA registry, the property name SHALL equal the name as it appears in the registry (for example, "sha-256" rather than "sha256"); otherwise the property name MAY be any suitable name, but it SHALL NOT equal any name defined in the IANA registry.

+SARIF consumers SHALL treat the property name as case insensitive (even when comparing to hash function names in the IANA registry).

+Each property value SHALL be a string representation of the hash digest of the artifact, computed by the hash function specified by the property name.
+The string SHALL conform to the format produced by the hash algorithm (for example, if the hash algorithm produces a string of hexadecimal digits, the producer would not prepend "0x" to it).

+NOTE 1: The value is represented as a string because hash values are typically represented in hexadecimal notation, and JSON integer values must be decimal.

-NOTE: A hash value for an analysis target can be useful when a log file is processed by a result management system.
+NOTE 2: A hash value for an analysis target can be useful when a log file is processed by a result management system.
 The value can be used as a key when persisting results in a database.
 This allows a build system to use cached results, rather than repeating the analysis, when a target has not changed.
 A file hash can also be useful for validating results in a policy compliance system, allowing an auditor to validate that rerunning analysis against a target that hashes to a specific value reproduces the provided results.
-The file object defines an array of hash values, rather than a single hash value, to allow a log file to be consumed by multiple tool chains that might expect hash values produced by differing hash function.
+The artifact object defines a set of hash values, rather than a single hash value, to allow a log file to be consumed by multiple tool chains that might expect hash values produced by differing hash function.
 Compliance systems, for example, will favor the use of more secure hash functions (such as SHA-256) that minimize the possibility that two different targets will produce the same hash (at the expense of speed to produce the hash).
 In situations where compliance and security are not a concern, a system might prefer to use a fast hash function (such as MD5 or SHA-1) even though they have known weaknesses that allow adversaries to more easily generate hash collisions.
 To populate the hashes property, an analysis tool needs the ability to produce hashes for its analysis targets.
 Alternatively, the hashes could be added to the log file as a post-processing step.
 To make the best use of such an analysis tool, a user (such as a build engineer) would determine what systems in their build environment will consume the log file.
 The user would then configure the tool to produce hashes using the hash functions required by those systems.
 Analysis tools that are configurable to produce hashes with a variety of commonly used hash functions will interoperate most easily with such systems.

-lastModifiedTime property
+lastModifiedTimeUtc property

-A file object MAY contain a property named lastModifiedTime whose value is a string specifying the date and time at which the file was most recently modified.
-The string SHALL be in the format specified in §3.8.
+An artifact object MAY contain a property named lastModifiedTimeUtc whose value is a string in the format specified in §3.9, specifying the UTC date and time at which the artifact was most recently modified.